19.4 km one way

 During the summer hiking season, a ‘Not Recommended Today’ advisory is applied to the Tongariro Alpine Crossing when the weather is potentially hazardous.

-The advisory is applied if any of the following parameters are exceeded on any hour between 9am and 5pm on the NIWA Tongariro Alpine Crossing (Red Crater) weather forecast:
+The advisory is applied if any of the following parameters are exceeded on any two hours between 9 am and 5 pm on the NIWA Tongariro Alpine Crossing (Red Crater) weather forecast:

 The assessment to apply the advisory will be made at 6 am every day.
 If applied: